aaron-grau/curic/rails/projects/contacts_api/README.md

 in total; remember that Rails will generate both `patch` and `put` routes for the `update` action.

 Next, move on to creating `ContactsController`.
-Build the same six actions.
+Build the same five actions and helper method.
 Your code should look very similar, but practice this a second time.

 Next, use RestClient or Chrome's Postman plugin to test your API.
 Test